Table of Contents

-The distance to Anuradhapura from Colombo is 200km and if you start the journey the distance if 165 Km, the journey by private vehicle takes around 4 hours.
-Rail transport and air transportations are also available for travellers who wish to travel to Anuradhapura.
+The distance to Anuradhapura from Colombo is 200km and if you start the journey the distance is 165 Km, the journey by private vehicle takes around 4 hours.
+Rail transport and air transportations are also available for travelers who wish to travel to Anuradhapura.
 Anuradhapura bounds trains start their journey from the main railway station in Colombo (train schedule).
-Seaplane or helicopter can be booked to go to Anuradhapura from Colombo or from the airport, the landing point would be the domestic airport of Anuradhapura.
+A seaplane or helicopter can be booked to go to Anuradhapura from Colombo or from the airport, the landing point would be the domestic airport of Anuradhapura.

 Reaching out to Polonnaruwa

 Road transport is the main mode of transport to reach Polonnaruwa monuments.
 The distance from Colombo to Polonnaruwa is 220 km and the journey takes around 5 hours in a private vehicle.
 Rail transport, as well as air transport, also can be booked from Colombo.
 There are daily 3 trains ply to Polonnaruwa from Colombo.
-There are 2daily Polonnaruwa bound flight starts from Colombo.
+There are 2daily Polonnaruwa bound flights starting from Colombo.

 Extra activities in Polonnaruwa and Anuradhapura

-Visiting historical monuments is the primary expectation of most travellers who hit these cities, but there are few other important activities that you can engage in if you have time.
-Some of the activities are doing village tour, visiting national parks and doing Jeep safari, taking Ayurveda treatment (massage), take part in Cooking class, boating in the village lake, visiting temples, jungle trekking, bird watching.
+Visiting historical monuments is the primary expectation of most travelers who hit these cities, but there are a few other important activities that you can engage in if you have time.
+Some of the activities are doing a village tour, visiting national parks and doing a Jeep safari, taking Ayurveda treatment (massage), taking part in cooking classes, boating in the village lake, visiting temples, and jungles trekking, and bird watching.

-I hope by considering the above factors now you are able to decide if it is Anuradhapura ort Polonnaruwa you visit on your trip to Sri Lanka.
-If you need some more tips about Anuradhapura and Polonnaruwa please don’t hesitate to contact us on firstname.lastname@example.org.
+I hope by considering the above factors now you are able to decide if it is Anuradhapura or Polonnaruwa you visit on your trip to Sri Lanka.
+If you need some more tips about Anuradhapura and Polonnaruwa please don’t hesitate to contact us at firstname.lastname@example.org.